 with P and A representing the perimeter and the area of a cell, respectively.

-As frequently reported, circular objects have the greatest area-to-perimeter ratio and a shape factor of 1 represents a perfect circle.
-Thin thread-like objects are characterized by the lowest shape factor approaching zero [25], [26].
+As frequently reported, circular objects have the greatest area-to-perimeter ratio, and a shape factor of 1 represents a perfect circle.
+Thin thread-like objects are characterised by the lowest shape factor, which approaches zero [25], [26].

-All data were analyzed by ANOVA followed by Bonferroni post hoc test.
+All the data were analysed by ANOVA, followed by the Bonferroni post hoc test.

 Statistically significant values were defined as p < 0.05.